lcgonsalves/toy-soldiers-js/README.md

    * Bulk of the mechanics.
 Where shared abstractions are defined (Game Objects, Coordinates, etc)
    * You will probably edit this alongside `Game`

+#### First time setup
+When you clone the repository for the first time you can install all the dependencies by running `npm run setup` in the root folder.
+If you intend on making local changes to `ts-shared` you should `npm link` the shared folder.

+You can do so by running `npm run linkShared` in the root folder, or manually.

 #### Launching
 You can launch both the front end and the back end by running the following commands from the directory root, respectively: